ucsd-cse11-s20/DI10-Review-And-Overview-05-06-2020/ProblemSheet.md

 boolean b = false; // Either `true` or `false`
 ```

-Each of these types has a matching Reference Type, and for the number types, you can get their maximum and minimum representable values using the `MAX_VALUE` and `MIN_VALUE` static fields on those classes:
+Each of these types has a matching reference type, and for the number types, you can get their maximum and minimum representable values using the `MAX_VALUE` and `MIN_VALUE` static fields on those classes:

 ```java
 Byte      y = 1;